-If an SSD contains sensitive information and needs to be disposed of or reused, it is sensible to erase the data on it first.The problem is that many HDD software tools that delete data by overwriting a drive multiple times cannot access all the storage areas on an SSD, such as blocks that have been marked as bad, or overprovisioning and wear-leveling blocks.
+If an SSD contains sensitive information and needs to be disposed of or reused, it is sensible to erase the data on it first.The problem is that many HDD software tools that delete data by overwriting a drive multiple times cannot access all the storage areas on an SSD.
+These areas include blocks that have been marked as bad, or overprovisioning and wear-leveling blocks.

 SSD secure erase tools provide access to a hardware-based Secure Erase routine during which the SSD’s controller ensures that all the storage, including the areas not normally directly accessible, can be wiped clean.

 Many data storage professionals have their favorite SSD Performance tools, which they have used over years.
-To be sure, an SSD health check – a true look at your SSD status – can save major headaches.
-Below are a list of some of these best SSD health check tools.
+An SSD health check – a true look at your SSD’s status – can save major headaches.
+Below is a list of some of these best SSD health check tools.